Understanding Fringe Benefits

 What Are Fringe Benefits?

-Employers compensate their employees with a traditional paycheck and some additional benefits they must provide, such as workers’ compensation coverage or unemployment.
-In an effort to attract top talent, many employers offer fringe benefits as an additional form of pay to their employees.
-For example, an employer could provide a company car that could be driven to and from work.
+Typically, employers compensate their employees with a traditional paycheck and some additional benefits that they must provide, such as workers’ compensation coverage or unemployment.

 Common Fringe Benefits

-Here’s a look at some of the fringe benefits you may encounter:
+Here’s a look at some common fringe benefits:

 • Accident and health benefits: Provides help with health-related costs not covered by your traditional insurance plan.

-• Athletic facilities: Provides access to on- and off-premises athletic and gym facilities.
+• Athletic facilities: Provides access to on- and off-site athletic and gym facilities.

 • Dependent care assistance: Helps you pay for some care-related expenses for qualifying dependents, including children, a disabled spouse or legally dependent parents.